20160718_lola_urbansitter14224

 4. What do you think is the best form of discipline for a baby, toddler, grade-school child?

-5. Do you believe tidying the house is part of your job?
+5. Do you consider tidying the house as part of your job?

 6. How much do you charge and how does that relate to your experience?